PGT-Lab/PGT_Genotyping/README.md

 # PGT quality control pipeline

-### Processing of the genotping array datasets at Laboratory of Integrative Neurosciences (LINC) at UNIFESP.
+### Processing of the genotyping array datasets at Laboratory of Integrative Neurosciences (LINC) at UNIFESP.

 Here we provide the reasoning of parameters and steps taken in the pipeline.
 The pipeline was designed to be run in a `Linux` environment, and the scripts are written in `bash` and `R`.
 The pipeline is divided into several steps, each of which is described below.
 For more detailed information, please refer to the individual scripts.